 A Working Harbour

 Padstow’s working fishing boats provide one of the town’s greatest attractions.
 They come in all shapes and sizes.
 Most of the smaller boats are inshore crabbers landing daily their catches of lobster, crayfish and crab.
 The larger boats are either netters or trawlers catching several species of fish off the South West coast and further out into the Atlantic Ocean.
 When the boats return to Padstow after a fishing trip, crowds often gather on the quayside to watch the catch being unloaded.
-Most of the fish landed is then transported to auction at either Brixham or Newlyn where up to 90% of it makes its way to France, Italy and Spain.
+Most of the fish landed is then transported to auction at either Brixham or Newlyn.
 Some of course is also sold on to local fishmongers and restaurants.
 The advent of the famous Seafood Restaurant and other outstanding fish restaurants has transformed the fresh fish and shellfish market in Padstow.
-Shops on South Quay now sell a mouthwatering variety of freshly caught fish and shellfish to restaurants and visitors alike and many’s the visitor returning home from a holiday in Cornwall with a cool box full of the freshest Padstow fish and seafood.
 The town’s reputation for supplying the very best in food from the sea is alive and thriving.

-Crabbing is a very cheap and very entertaining way to spend the afternoon, regardless of your age.
-Crab lines and bait can be bought from many of the shops around the harbour including Padstow Angling Centre.
+Crabbing is very popular with visitors to Padstow regardless of age.
+Crab lines and bait can be bought from many shops around the harbour including Padstow Angling Centre.
 The inner harbour is the best place to catch them.
-Drop a baited line into the water and wait for the baby crabs to bite.
+Drop a baited line into the water and wait for the crabs to bite.
 Put them in a bucket of sea water then put them back into the harbour when you’re done.
-The crabs bite readily, they seem to realise its an easy way to a free meal!
-N.B.
-Padstow is a working harbour and you are not advised to crab from any of the slipways or step that have boats working from them e.g. the ferry slip.
+Please ensure that there is plenty of water in the bucket and don’t overload.
+Please treat our crabs kindly!
+Padstow is a working harbour and you are not advised to crab from any of the slipways or steps that have boats working from them especially the ferry steps.
 Please put the crabs back carefully from where you caught them and remember to take all the lines away with you as they are fatal to sealife!